 A few important notes to below to bear in mind with pre-payments before you get started:

-- When enabling pre-payments, please note that the pre-payment will be recorded as a voucher on the client's record for you to redeem on the day of their appointment.
+- When enabling pre-payments, please note that the pre-payment will be recorded as a voucher on the patient's profile for you to redeem on the day of their appointment.
 Please note you will be required to create a NEW invoice on the day of their appointment.
 Please read on how to redeem their credit voucher here.

 - After booking the appointment, the client receives a pop up that they need to make payment

 - The client has X amount of time to pay for the appointment as specified by you.
 If they do not make payment within that timeframe, they will receive an email notification that it was cancelled.

 - Booking confirmation messages will sent even when a tentative appointment

 - The clinic will be notified of the booking made, even if it is tentative.
 Tentative appointments will show a different colour for that status if you have set it